jpmorgan-payments/unicorn-finance/app/server/README.md

 Currently we are deploying the backend using Lambda with an API Gateway.

 The code is an express server using the http-proxy-middleware package.
-The server acts as a proxy between our frontend application and JP Morgan APIs.
+The server acts as a proxy between our frontend application and J.P.
+Morgan APIs.
 Requests are received, we add our TLS details and then forward the request on to the API.

 ## Types of request